kenwalger/mia-workshop/README.md

 Go through the form that the ^^ above button leads you to, and choose an app name, password, and whether to run Jupyter notebook or Jupyter lab.
 Then click the purple 'deploy app' button at the bottom of the form.

-It will take a couple of minutes for your app to deploy, and then you'll be able to click links to 1) manage your app, and 2) view your live, interactive jupyter application running on a heroku dyno (with persistant storage!).
+It will take a couple of minutes for your app to deploy, and then you'll be able to click links to 1) manage your app, and 2) view your live, interactive jupyter application running on a heroku dyno.

 Note: If you choose later to fork this repository, you can link your new repo to your heroku app afterwards.